-The Building Occupancy Resumption Program (BORP) prioritizes critical facilities and reduces inspection times for reoccupation following a major through a contract with a qualified engineer, a process that can otherwise take days or weeks in the wake of a citywide emergency.
+The Building Occupancy Resumption Program (BORP) prioritizes critical facilities and reduces inspection times for reoccupation following a major earthquake.
+Building owners may apply to the BORP through the Department of Building Inspection to expedite a private inspection for reoccupation to within eight daylight hours of an earthquake through a contract with a qualified engineer, a process that can otherwise take days or weeks in the wake of a citywide emergency.
 This program is the first of its kind in California for private and public buildings and will enable San Francisco to restore services with minimal delay.
 Many of San Francisco's critical public buildings and privatelyowned buildings are part of the BORP program.
 Recent additions include the Moscone Convention Center and the California Academy of Sciences.
 San Francisco is hoping to expand participation in the program in the coming years.
-A rising priority for both public and private buildings is addressing vulnerable concrete buildings.
-There are approximately 3,700 publicly and earthquake.
-Building owners may apply to the BORP through the Department of inspection for reoccupation to within eight daylight hours of an earthquake are approximately 3,700 publicly and privately owned older concrete buildings built before modern building codes in the city.
-Some of these buildings have the potential to fail and collapse in an earthquake.
-The next step for San Francisco is to leverage best engineering practices to develop a screening and evaluation program to identify the most vulnerable buildings and develop a seismic retrofit program.